-To understand Italy’s proposal, we will now look at what the NutrInform Battery is and how it is different from the Nutri-Score.
+In order to understand Italy’s proposal, let’s see what the NutrInform Battery is and how it is different from the Nutri-Score.
 It is a labeling system created in Italy, which several parties have been involved in, such as the Italian National Institute of Health, companies in the agrifood supply chain and a number of specialists from the ministries of Health, Agricultural Policies and Economic Development.

 The NutrInform Battery does not use the traffic light system like the Nutri-Score but a battery icon system that assesses the relation between foods and diet.
-For each food, it states all the nutritional values for one portion, with the percentages of salt, sugars, saturated fats, fats and calories in the product, with reference to the recommended daily quantities for the average adult.
+For each food, it states all the nutritional values for one portion, with the percentages of salt, sugars, saturated fats, fats and calories, with reference to the recommended daily quantities for the average adult.

-The aim of the NutrInform Battery is to advise consumers not to exceed 100% of energy, salt, fats or sugars, checking that the food they consume every day does not go beyond this threshold for any of the parameters analyzed.
-The Italian proposal has been backed by other countries like Greece, Romania, the Czech Republic and Poland, causing conflict over which of the two systems to adopt in the European Union.
+The aim of the NutrInform Battery is to advise consumers not to exceed 100% of energy, salt, fats or sugars, checking that the food they consume every day does not go beyond this limit for any of the analyzed parameters.
+The Italian proposal has been backed by other countries like Greece, Romania, the Czech Republic and Poland, causing conflict about which of the two systems to adopt in the European Union.

 How is the Nutri-Score calculated?